 - Get rid of hangers and plastic from dry cleaners.
-[Note: I’m also in favour of removing the plastic from dry cleaners because it takes space, it prevents you from seeing clearly what’s inside, and in our Singapore climate, it also traps humidity underneath.
-However, I like to use the plastic hangers from the dry cleaners as they are usually sturdy and don’t take much space, and would rather suggest to get rid of all the wire ones that get easily entangled.]
+[Note: I’m also in favour of removing the plastic from dry cleaners because it takes up space, prevents you from seeing clearly what’s inside, and in our Singapore climate, also traps humidity underneath.
+However, I like to use the plastic hangers from the dry cleaners as they are usually sturdy and don’t take much space, and would rather suggest getting rid of all the wire ones that get easily entangled.]

 - Group items by category (types) and sort them by colour within each category (typically light to dark).
 Hang them in length order and use the space underneath the “shortest” items to store other items.

 - As you remove items to wear, always place the empty hanger at the far end of the cabinet.
 [Note: I personally remove the hanger from the cabinet and place it in a basket in the laundry area so it can be used to hang clothes to dry before it finds its way back in the wardrobe after being ironed.]

 Check out my blog post on wardrobe organisation.

 - Make sure kids can reach what they use most.
 [Note: This statement is valid for adults too.]

 - Keep storage simple.
 They won’t put it away if it is too complicated.
 [Note: Ditto.]